Home breadcrumb back arrow Back to All Blog

 Here’s what falls through:

-• Insurance certificate expirations.
+Insurance certificate expirations.
 Every sub on every job needs current coverage.
 COIs expire on their own schedule, not the project schedule.
-Industry data from Jones suggests that 70–90% of certificates of insurance are initially non-compliant when submitted.
-Most GCs track these in spreadsheets or not at all.
+Industry data from Jones suggests that 70-90% of certificates of insurance are initially non-compliant when submitted.

-• Retainage release deadlines.
-Retainage typically releases 30–90 days after substantial completion.
+Retainage release deadlines.
+Retainage typically releases in the quarter following substantial completion.
 By then, the project team has moved on to the next job.
 The agreement terms governing retainage release are in a contract that’s been filed and forgotten.

-• Cross-project vendor terms.
+Cross-project vendor terms.
 You buy concrete from the same supplier on three projects.
 Each project has its own purchase orders, but the master pricing agreement is somewhere else.
-When the supplier raises prices mid-year, do your project teams know what the contract actually says?

 None of these are project management problems.
 They’re contract management problems.
 And they’re the ones that show up in disputes.